Eritrean involvement in the Tigray war: 2022

 Fighting largely subsided during the first ceasefire period from March through August of 2022.

 The Ethiopia–Tigray Peace Agreement, signed in November 2022, established a permanent ceasefire between Ethiopia and Tigray although Eritrea was not a party to it.
 Eritrean forces continued to launch attacks on Tigrayans throughout November and December.
 From 17 to 25 November alone, Eritrea was reported to have destroyed 241 houses and killed at least 111 people.

+2023

+On May 25, 2023, a mission led by the United Nations Office for the Coordination of Humanitarian Affairs deputy head of Ethiopia, composed of the United Nations Office for the Coordination of Humanitarian Affairs, the United Nations Department for Safety and Security, the World Health Organization, and other international non-governmental organizations, was prohibited from entering Gemhalo village in Tahtay Adiyabo woreda [district] by Eritrean forces, according to aid workers.

+Eritrean troops allied with Ethiopia's government may have "committed war crimes and crimes against humanity" in Tigray, raping, enslaving and executing civilians for months after the signing of a peace agreement according to Amnesty International.